Clock (Apple): Alarms

 Alarms allow users to create new alarms, turn existing alarms on or off, or delete them.
 Alarms will play a chime and vibration once completed, which the user can choose from their music or ringtone libraries, and can be set to repeat on particular days of the week.

 Users can also set a sleep schedule, which notifies users to wind down when their set bedtime is approaching and sets the device into sleep focus mode.
-It also creates a wake up alarm, which has a number of unique chimes available.
+It also creates a wake-up alarm, which has a number of unique chimes available.
 This feature integrates with the Health application to track sleep data.

 Stopwatch

 The Stopwatch allows users to measure how long events take, and pause, reset, or use the stopwatch's lap feature.
 Green and red type indicate the best and worst laps.
-Since iOS 10, an analouge stopwatch face can accessed by swiping to the left.
+Since iOS 10, an analogue stopwatch face can be accessed by swiping to the left.
 Additionally, the watchOS version of stopwatch also includes graph and hybrid faces.

 Timer

 The user can set a timer to count down from a specific time.
 When the timer reaches zero, a chime will be sounded chosen from the user's ringtone library.
-On watchOS, there are a number of pre-set timer intervals available for faster access, and multiple timers can be set at one time.
+With the release of iOS 17, multiple timers can now be set at once and a list of recent timers is available for faster access.
+Similarly, watchOS provides a number of pre-set timer intervals.